How To Build Thought Leadership with Social Media Marketing Automation?

 For me, it has always been Quuu.
-It’s a first social sharing automation tool that shares content based on your selected topics.
+It’s the first social sharing automation tool that shares content based on your selected topics.
 Quuu has partnered with Buffer to schedule curated content.
 You can go by default scheduling settings or modify the date and timings as per your preference.

 4. Automate Social Media Listening

 Posting and posting content is not enough.
-Your personal interaction is must to make users feel that you exist in real.
-Or not some robot who focus only on sharing content and increasing followers.
+Your personal interaction is a must to make users feel that you exist in real.
+Or not some robot who focuses only on sharing content and increasing followers.
 For that, you must be available at places where questions of your expertise asked or where your brand’s mentions take place.

 It’s next to impossible to find such places manually.
 Here you necessarily need a tool to accomplish the task for you.

 Brand24 and Mention.com will help you there.
 They take you to places where users are talking about you and where your voice is must either to solve the problem or participate in the discussion.

 Social listening is the best part of the thought leadership campaign.

 Thought leaders and their social accounts are the first places for users to get their answers on.
 With the increasing use of social networks, this is going to flourish more and more.
 Instead of trusting brands, users prefer to trust humans.
 No wonder, influencers, and thought leaders hold the key place on social media networks.
 It’s time to make a place for yourself before it’s too late.
 All it takes is a few tools to shine as a thought leader.

 Let us understand your business thoroughly and help you